Live Chat

 • Provide support with an emergency plan.
 If someone gets something in their eye, what's your backup plan?
 Do you have a first aid kit?
 Where is it?
 Do you have a first aid policy or procedure in place?

-• Maintain with ongoing hazard assessments, refresher training, regular tailgate talks, and opportunities for worker input.
+• Maintain ongoing hazard assessments, refresher training, regular tailgate talks, and opportunities for worker input.

 • Celebrate success.
 What worked well?
 What didn't?
 How are you going to build on your success next year?